-- All chapter tests are found within MLP and are comprised of questions that must be completed within 75 consecutive minutes.
-Tests cannot be opened, saved, and returned to at a later time. - You may use one 3x5 index card with notes front and back, an approved calculator (see list of approved calculators in Materials section), approved formula sheets, and blank scratch paper which will be provided.
+- All chapter tests are found within MLP and are comprised of questions that must be completed within 90 consecutive minutes.
+Tests cannot be opened, saved, and returned to at a later time.
+Tests are opened a few days prior to the deadlines. - You may use one 3x5 index card with notes front and back, an approved scientific calculator (see list of approved calculators in Materials section), approved formula sheets, and blank scratch paper.
 No additional materials are allowed. - The approved formula sheets are located in the back of your textbook in a foldout chart.
-These formulas pages will also be posted to Blackboard. - All exams are taken in the Math Emporium Computer Lab (PKH 308) on the UTA campus during your regularly scheduled lab time.
-You must have your MavID with you on exam day and will be required to sign in upon entering and exiting the lab. - You may not leave the room during an exam. - Partial credit forms will be available for the chapter tests.
+These formulas pages will also be posted to Blackboard. - All exams are taken in the Math Emporium Computer Lab (PKH 308) on the UTA campus.
+See Course Schedule for dates and times.
+You must have your MavID with you on exam day and will be required to sign in upon entering and exiting the lab.
+Exceptions will be made for students living more than 100 miles away from campus.
+These students will use Proctor U for testing.
+Proctor U is an online, proctoring service that requires the use of a webcam.
+Students are solely responsible for their own scheduling and the fees associated with using this service.
+The use of Proctor U must be approved by your instructor two weeks prior to the test date.
+In order to request the testing accommodation, please submit the Off-Site Testing Exception and Proctoring Request Form along with a map from your address to UTA via email to your instructor.
+The form needs only to be submitted one time for the semester; however you must notify your instructor prior to every exam and confirm your use of Proctor U for testing.
+See the tab labeled Testing Requirements in Blackboard for forms and additional details. - Partial credit forms will be available for the chapter tests.
 Upon completion of each exam, you will be allowed to review your answers.
-At that time, you may fill out a partial credit form and request partial credit on up to 6 questions by turning the form into your instructor or a lab assistant in the Emporium.
+At that time, you may fill out a partial credit form and request partial credit on up to 6 questions by emailing the form to your instructor.
 You cannot earn credit for any problems not originally attempted and answered during the exam.
-See Blackboard for forms and additional details. - Partial credit is not available on any retake of a chapter exam. - Use of any unauthorized electronic devices or notes during an exam will result in a grade of ZERO.
+See the tab labeled Testing Requirements in Blackboard for forms and additional details. - Partial credit is not available on any retake of a chapter exam. - Use of any unauthorized electronic devices or notes during an exam will result in a grade of ZERO.